The Bourne Identity: From Zurich to Paris

 Matt Damon as Jason Bourne, ex-CIA assassin on the run

-Zurich, Winter 2002
+Zurich to Paris, Winter 2002

 Film: The Bourne Identity

 Release Date: June 14, 2002

 Director: Doug Liman

 The Bourne Identity was the first installment of what became a very successful trilogy—and, ultimately, a moderately successful series—starring Matt Damon as an amnesiac government assassin named Jason Bourne… based on a 1980 novel by Robert Ludlum that, as it happens, was also about an amnesiac government assassin named Jason Bourne.

 After that, the similarities pretty much end, a byproduct of director Doug Liman asking screenwriter Tony Gilroy not to read the novel but rather to work from the director’s own outline.
 Many of Ludlum’s character names and a few expository details remain intact, but the 2002 film took Bourne’s story in a different direction with a refreshed tone, story, and plot.
 (Ludlum’s novel had been more faithfully—if less dynamically—adapted for a 1988 miniseries starring Richard Chamberlain.)